slatedocs/slate/source/includes/_usecases.md

 ## Connected Applications
-Connected Applications means the possibility to embed TransferWise product into your own application so that your customers will enjoy the benefits of transparent and low cost international transfers.
+Connected Applications means the possibility to embed TransferWise product into your own application so that your customers will enjoy the benefits of transparent and low cost international transfers or for example automatically downloading their account statements to your accounting software.

 Unfortunately today we have capacity to support only few such integrations.
 We are working on making this feature available for everyone.